c00lrabbit/c00lrabbit/README.md

 ## ⚙️ Work in Progress

 - [Proxmox Home Server](https://github.com/badcaptianela/project-proxmox) - To Use this Server As NAS,Ad-Blocker,etc.
-- [Hacking Home LAB](https://github.com/badcaptianela/Hacking-Homelab) -To practice Ethical Hacking In Hone
+- [Hacking Home LAB](https://github.com/badcaptianela/Hacking-Homelab) -To practice Ethical Hacking In Home

 ## 🎉 Fun Fact